 Preparations before Rooting:

-- Download the Android SDK and install it on your computer
+- Download the latest Android SDK platform-tools and install it on your computer

 - modified CF-Auto-Root kernel: Z_DooMLoRD_CF-Auto-Root-ported_FW-350.img